echopulse/NetworkAnomalyStorm/README.md

 <h3> Anomaly Detection in Streaming Network Data </h3>

 Implements a system capable of detecting anomalies in a dynamic network environment, taking as input live streaming network-data.
-The system uses machine learning techniques illustrated in the 2004 Ide & Kashima paper: <i>"Eigenspace-based Anomaly Detection in Computer Systems"</i> for the anomaly detection portion.
+The system uses unsupervised machine learning techniques illustrated in the 2004 Ide & Kashima paper: <i>"Eigenspace-based Anomaly Detection in Computer Systems"</i> for the anomaly detection portion.
 This allows for the system to adapt to different states of the network and thus avoid flagging false positives caused by gradual changes of states in the network depending on the 'freedom of movement' allowed in the system's configuration.

 Other features implemented to allow for usage in a dynamic network environment with unknown number of hosts include: